Pokémon (video game series): Gameplay

 Various facilities can be found throughout the Pokémon world such as Pokémon Centers, Poké Marts, and Pokémon Gyms.
 At a Pokémon Center, the player can have their Pokémon healed for free and access the PC, where players can organize their collection of Pokémon and store and withdraw items.
+The PC was retired beginning with Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, and in every game since then (with the exception of Pokémon Legends: Arceus) the collection of Pokémon outside of the main party are accessible by the player at any point out of battle.
 Poké Marts are shops where players can buy items with the money they win during battles; certain cities may have specialized shops, like a pharmacy or a department store.
 Periodically, a town will contain a Pokémon Gym, which houses a powerful Trainer known as a Gym Leader that functions as a boss.
-Victory against them grants the player a Gym Badge; after collecting eight Gym Badges, the player may challenge the region's Elite Four and Champion (in Pokémon Sword and Shield, the Elite Four is replaced by the Champion Cup, a single-elimination tournament that determines who gets the right to challenge the Champion).
-Gyms are absent in Sun, Moon, Ultra Sun, and Ultra Moon, being replaced by trials that serve a similar purpose.
+Victory against them grants the player a Gym Badge; after collecting eight Gym Badges, the player may challenge the region's Elite Four and Pokémon League Champion (in Pokémon Sword and Shield, the Elite Four is replaced by the Champion Cup, a single-elimination tournament that determines who gets the right to challenge the Pokémon League Champion).
+Gyms are absent in Pokémon Sun, Moon, Ultra Sun, and Ultra Moon, being replaced by trials that serve a similar purpose.
+Pokémon Legends: Arceus and Legends: Z-A do not use Gyms, and only have a single major settlement in each game.
+Z-A has the player reach higher ranks by battling strong opponents from Lumiose City in an event called the Z-A Royale.
 Many games also have facilities dedicated to battling, such as the Battle Frontier, Battle Tower, and Battle Maison, that unlock after the game is beaten.
 Afterward, the game remains virtually open-ended, with the ultimate goal of the player being to obtain at least one member of each of the different species of Pokémon, thus completing a fictional encyclopedia of all Pokémon species known as a Pokédex.
+Filling the Pokédex is a more major part of the progression of Legends: Arceus than in other games.